LaurentInSeattle/Lyt.Avalonia.AstroPic/README.md

 # Just in...

 - "Tray icon" app' (Windows Only for now)
-- Support for the NASA Epic daily images
+- Support for the OpenVerse.Org image provider

 <p align="left"><img src="AstroPicCollectionScreenshot.png" height="500"/>